Pro Bono & Community Service

 The firm has also assisted organizations such as: Fresh Artists, a Philadelphia-based nonprofit arts organization that amplifies the voice of children by increasing access to arts education; Growth Through Energy and Community Health (GTECH) Strategies, a Pittsburgh-based nonprofit that cultivates the unrealized potential of people and places to improve the economic, social, and environmental health of our communities; and One Degree Solar, a venture-backed supplier of renewable energy products and services that improve lives for low-income, off-grid families across Africa.
 ODS solutions power lights, phones, fans, radios, and educational technology that enable families and small businesses to live healthier and more productive lives.

-We are delighted to feature on our homepage the good work our lawyers and staff are doing in the communities in which we live and work.
-All of those past homepage features are collected here for your enjoyment.
-We invite you to learn more about the our many deserving partner organizations via the links below.
+We are delighted to feature the good work our lawyers and staff are doing in the communities in which we live and work on our homepage.
+All of those past features are collected here for your enjoyment.
+We invite you to learn more about these deserving partner organizations via the links below.

 - Eckert Seamans is proud to partner with Philadelphia Reads, a nonprofit organization that helps students in under-resourced schools build strong literacy skills.
 Attorneys and staff in our Philadelphia office meet with first grade students each week, and provide a creative blend of literacy enrichment, mentoring, and career education.